Haki: Gesta Danorum

+Hako of Zealand, a sea-king

+Hako appears in Books 6 and 7 of Gesta Danorum.
+In Book 6 he is called a "tyrant of Denmark", and in Book 7 he is called a Zealander and the son of Wigerus.
+He is a highly distinguished viking, and the champion Starcatherus enters his service on multiple occasions.
+Like Starcatherus, Hako seems to be very long-lived, being introduced in Book 6 during the reign of Frotho IV and still active in Book 7 during the reign of Sigar.
+(Starcatherus lives even longer, dying in Book 8 during the reign of Omundus.)

-In Gesta Danorum (book 7), Haki (Hakon) killed Sigar, avenging his brother Hagbard's death.
-In Gesta Danorum, Saxo Grammaticus gives Haki as a king of Denmark, and Hugleik, called Huglet(h)us, is an Irish king.
-The motivation behind the attack was to show that even the furthest kingdoms of the world might not be untouched by the Danish arms.
+In Gesta Danorum, Huglecus is an Irish king.
+The motivation behind Hako's attack on Huglecus was to show that "even the furthest kingdoms of the world might not be untouched by the Danish arms."

-Saxo writes that Starkad and Haki brought their fleet to Ireland, where the rich and greedy king Hugleik lived.
-Hugleik was never generous to an honourable man, but spent all his riches on mimes and jugglers.
-In spite of his avarice, Hugleik had the great champions Geigad and Svipdag.
-When the battle began, the jugglers and mimes panicked and fled, and only Geigad and Svipdag remained to defend Hugleik, but they fought like an entire army.
-Geigad dealt Starkad a wound on the head which was so severe that Starkad would later sing songs about it.
-Starkad killed Hugleik and made the Irish flee.
+Saxo writes that Starcatherus and Hako brought their fleet to Ireland, where the rich and greedy king Huglecus lived.
+Huglecus was never generous to an honourable man, but spent all his riches on mimes and jugglers.
+In spite of his avarice, Huglecus had the great champions Gegathus (Geigad) and Suibdavus (Svipdag).
+When the battle began, the jugglers and mimes panicked and fled, and only Gegathus and Suibdavus remained to defend Huglecus, but they fought like an entire army.
+Gegathus dealt Starcatherus a wound on the head which was so severe that Starcatherus would later sing songs about it.
+Starcatherus killed Huglecus and made the Irish flee.
 He then had the jugglers and mimes whipped and beaten, in order to humiliate them.
-Then the Danes brought Hugleik's riches out to Dublin to be publicly looted, and there was so much of it that none cared for its strict division.
-When Haki learnt that his brother Hagbard had been killed by Sigar, he avenged his brother.
-However, killing Sigar was not enough to satiate his thirst for blood:
+Then the Danes brought Huglecus's riches out to Dublin to be publicly looted, and there was so much of it that none cared for its strict division.